SFH-Foundation/sfhfoundation/docs/books/practices-teachings/cosmology-self.md

+---
 title: Cosmology Of The Self

-description: Islamic teachings of _tawhid_ (Unity) with insights into the human self - understanding the inner landscape is essential foundation for progress on the path of knowledge.
+description: This Sufi text presents core islamic teachings of tawhid (Unity) with insights into the human self - understanding the inner landscape is essential foundation for progress on the path of knowledge.
+image: books/practices-teachings/img/cosmology-self.jpg
+---

 # Cosmology Of The Self